 To read more about the policy statement and our approach to prevention and treatment of sports-related injuries, please visit: AAP COSMF Policy on Tackling in Youth Football.

-The best known concussion treatment is rest.
-However, it can take from one to three weeks to fully recover from a concussion, and it is very important that the concussion is managed throughout the entire recovery process.
+The best known treatment for a concussion in kids is rest.
+However, it can take from one to three weeks to fully recover, and it is very important that the brain injury is managed throughout the entire recovery process.

 Schedule a Baseline ImPACT Test

 To Schedule a Baseline ImPACT Test please call 720-979-0840.